India is a priority emerging market for New Zealand. The market has demonstrated strong growth, with holiday arrivals doubling in the past five years.

 - Long haul travel planning and booking continues to be dominated by travel agents (approximately 80 per cent of transactions).

 - New Zealand is a popular destination for those seeking self-drive itineraries and for honeymooners.

 - Free Independent Travellers (FIT) currently make up around 60 per cent of New Zealand's Indian visitors and this sector is increasing more rapidly than group travel.

 - Over half of Indian visitors travel outside the main regions.

-- The majority of Indian holiday visitors are coming to New Zealand for the first time and around three-quarters will combine their trip to New Zealand with another destination.
+- Most Indian holiday arrivals are first time visitors to New Zealand and around three-quarters will combine their trip to New Zealand with another destination.

 Marketing and trade activity